Explore Home Loans

 The primary practical differences between an offset account and a redraw facility is that an offset account is essentially a normal bank account that you can make and receive payments with, whereas a redraw facility is a feature that comes as part of your home loan.

 An offset account is a transaction or savings account you can keep your money in and receive a handy interest offset while it’s there.
-A redraw facility functions more as a ‘just in case’ feature, as if you’re the type of borrower to make additional payments towards your home loan, you probably don’t want to redraw them unless it’s necessary.
+A redraw facility functions more as a ‘just in case’ feature; if you’re the type of borrower to make additional payments towards your home loan, you probably don’t want to redraw them unless it’s necessary.

 While the availability of a redraw facility will vary by lender and product, you generally won’t be able to get a redraw facility on a fixed rate loan or a construction loan.